NielsLeenheer/ReceiptPrinterStatus/README.md

             /* Set up an event handler for status updates */

             printerStatus.addEventListener('update', status => {
-                console.log('The cashdrawer is', status.cashdrawerOpened ? 'open' : 'closed');
+                console.log('The printer cover is', status.coverOpened ? 'open' : 'closed');
             });
         }

-This event is called whenever there is a change to one of the properties of the `ThermalPrinterStatusInfo` object.
+This event is called whenever there is a change to one of the properties of the `ThermalPrinterInfo` object.
 In some cases a single action will trigger multiple events.
 For example, when the cover of the printer is opened, you will get an update because `coverOpened` will have changed, but also another update because the opening the cover will also set the `online` property to false.
-For convenience, the `ThermalPrinterStatusInfo` object will be provided to the callback function as a parameter.
+For convenience, the `ThermalPrinterInfo` object will be provided to the callback function as a parameter.

 ## Query the printer for information